prys0000/political-commercial-collection-archives/appendix 3 - follow-up.md

 ### Physical Inspection

 During the re-processing of our physical collections, we encountered various complexities, which we have documented on this page along with their corresponding solutions.
+***This comprehensive documentation process ensures the accuracy and usability of our digital and physical collections.***

 **Assumptions**
 1. In the large cold room storage area, we identified two separate groups of boxes.
 Each box had a label with a large-font number, and additional numbers were listed below: